super-adam/super6502/readme.md

+## gal-glue-logic
-To compile it use: WinCUPL II Version 1.0 Beta 04/08/2025
+ - To compile it use: WinCUPL II Version 1.0 Beta 04/08/2025